MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfauthentication/functions/pfauthenticationgetentitywithsecretkeyasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, and macOS.
 This API must be called with X-SecretKey, X-Authentication or X-EntityToken headers.
 An optional EntityKey may be included to attempt to set the resulting EntityToken to a specific entity, however the entity must be a relation of the caller, such as the master_player_account of a character.
 If sending X-EntityToken the account will be marked as freshly logged in and will issue a new token.
 If using X-Authentication or X-EntityToken the header must still be valid and cannot be expired or revoked.
 When the asynchronous task is complete, call [PFAuthenticationGetEntityWithSecretKeyGetResult](pfauthenticationgetentitywithsecretkeygetresult.md) to get the result.

 ## Requirements